Agenda

 HealthyMind Child Development Centre

-This session examines the unique mental health challenges faced by women at various stages in their life span and how they need to be supported.
+Examine the unique mental health challenges faced by women at various stages in their life span and how they need to be supported.

 This session will cover:

-- Understanding the impact of Hormonal Changes throughout various life stages, including menstruation, pregnancy, and menopause.
+- Understanding the impact of hormonal changes throughout various life stages, including menstruation, pregnancy, and menopause.

 - Societal Pressures and expectations unique to women and their contribution to stress, anxiety, and depression.